Miraj869/MKV_GM/README.md

 then enter if you want output files to be renamed (y or n)

-if y then it will ask you for new names so if you want episodes to be named like "S01E01-a.mkv" "S01E02-b.mkv" "S01E03-c.mkv".......so on for 10 files just enter "a" then "b" then "c" and the rest will be done on its own
+if y then it will ask you if you want to edit automatically(1) or manually (2). if entered 1-- it will ask you name of your series and will show you search results with small discription enter the index of the show you are looking for and press enter if entered 2-- it will ask yuo for new names so if you want episodes to be named like "S01E01-a.mkv" "S01E02-b.mkv" "S01E03-c.mkv".......so on for 10 files just enter "a" then "b" then "c" and the rest will be done on its own

 then give ypur choice about subtitles(y or n)